-In carcases the pH fall is irreversible and continues post rigor mortis to a final value, know as ultimate pH, generally within 24 hours of slaughter, depending on the conditions.
-The optimum pH is below 5.71.
+Once the animal has been slaughtered, pH fall in the carcase is irreversible and continues post rigor mortis to a final value, known as ultimate pH, generally within 24 hours of slaughter, depending on the conditions.
+The optimum ultimate pH is below 5.71.
 MSA consumer eating quality tests show lower scores as ultimate pH rises above 5.70.

-Where initial animal glycogen levels are very low at slaughter a higher ultimate pH results, which may be accompanied by a dark, undesirable meat colour.
+Where live animal glycogen levels are very low at slaughter a higher ultimate pH results, which may be accompanied by a dark meat colour.
 This is referred to as dark cutting and is a major industry problem.
 Dark cutting carcases tend to be an indicator of stress to the animal pre-slaughter, but can be a result of other factors such as the chilling process and the age of the animal (meat colour gets darker as the animal ages).